If you want to open a print business in NSW, we've gathered transactions you may need to help get you started.

 Register a business name

-You'll need to register a business name, unless you're a sole trader or partnership and your business name is exactly the same as the first and last names of you, or you and your partner.
+You'll need to register a business name, unless you're a sole trader or partnership and your business name is exactly the same as your or you and your partner's first and last names.
 You'll need an ABN or ABN application number to register your business name.

 Register your business for Goods and Services Tax (GST)